Rákóczi Avenue: Location

-It starts at the Astoria, the intersection with Little Boulevard in the Downtown and runs to east between VII. and VIII. districts, crossing the Grand Boulevard until gets the Keleti Railway Station (the central inter-city and international railway terminal of Budapest).
+It starts at the Astoria, the intersection with Little Boulevard in the Inner City and runs to east between VII. and VIII. districts, crossing the Grand Boulevard until gets the Keleti Railway Station (the central inter-city and international railway terminal of Budapest).

 History

 The ancestor of Rákóczi Avenue was Hatvani út (lit.
 "Road to Hatvan"), a medieval trading road, which ran from the eastern city gate of Pest (named Hatvani kapu, literally "gate to Hatvan", present day Astoria) to Northern Hungary.
 In the 19th century the road become more and more important due to urbanization and industrialization.
 In 1804 it was renamed Kerepesi út (literally "Road to Kerepes").

 The former road was rebuilt in eclectic style after the 1884 grand opening of Keleti Railway Station.
 At the beginning of the 20th century it was one of the most prominent avenues of Budapest along with Andrássy Avenue.
 In 1906 it was renamed Rákóczi út (Rákóczi Avenue) after Francis II Rákóczi, when his remains returned to Hungary from Turkey and his long funeral march went along the avenue from St. Stephen's Basilica to Keleti Railway Station.

 The first traffic light in Hungary was built at the intersection of Rákóczi Avenue and Grand Boulevard (Blaha Lujza tér) in 1926.

 In the 1970s it was widened; the tram tracks were demolished in 1973 due to the grand opening of Metro Line 2 in 1972.
 Today Rákóczi Avenue is a six-lane arterial road, sometimes described as an urban motorway.